 Eververse

 Shaders are constantly being added and switched out in the marketplace.
 Luckily, they also only cost a minor amount of Bright Dust to unlock as well.
 Just keep checking back weekly to stay on top of new seasonal shaders as well as any favorites you may have missed.
+Some do cost Silver, but the majority are available for Bright Dust.

 Bright Engrams